-You see the cognitive rigor of a video games and simulations and you wonder if game-based learning might have a place–if even a small place–in the classroom you share with students.
+You see the cognitive rigor of video games and simulations and you wonder if game-based learning might have a place–if even a small place–in the classroom you share with students.
 (You no longer call it ‘your’ classroom.)

-The best teachers change their mind because things themselves change.
+The best teachers change their minds because things themselves change.
 21st-century learning is, above all else, diverse, interdependent, and formless.
 Technology, culture, academic standards, assessment forms, and the cost–and format–of higher education all evolve endlessly.

 Which means, as their most powerful common mediator, you have to as well.